sifive/freedom-u-sdk/README.md

 - `freedom-u540` - SiFive HiFive Unleashed development board with or without HiFive Unleashed Expansion Board from Microsemi.

-- `unmatched` - SiFive HiFive Unmatched development board
+- `unmatched` - SiFive HiFive Unmatched development board (__Only for pre-production 8GB variant__.
+Contact your SiFive representative before using disk images built for `unmatched` machine.)

 > It's not possible to use disk images built for `freedom-u540` with QEMU 4.0 and instructions provided below.
 >